ex4722/ctf-writeups/battelle/holy_grail/README.md

 After cleaning up the checks the return value is basically `link_map->l_addr + refsym->st_value` We have full control of link_map and refsym so we can use this second case to resolve execve.

-If we manage to set st_value to a libc address then we can brute force libc offets using l_addr.
+If we manage to set st_value to a libc address then we can brute force libc offsets using l_addr.

 We can set the fake symtab to point to the GOT entry of __libc_start_main and l_addr to `execve - __libc_start_main's address`.
 Hence when they are added it should return the address of execve.
-This means that we do not need to setup a STRTAB or SYMTAB, we just need a jmprel
+This means that we do not need to set up a STRTAB or SYMTAB, we just need a jmprel

-One thing to note about the link map's l_info array, it does not point to the symtab or jmprel but rather a pointer to a struct that contains a pointer as well as its identifyer.
+One thing to note about the link map's l_info array, it does not point to the symtab or jmprel but rather a pointer to a struct that contains a pointer as well as its identifier.

 ```gdb
 gef➤  x/2wx (*(link_map*)0x0804bb70).l_info[23]